Countless grotesque faces stare out from this eerie Prague art wall.

 Know Before You Go

-The Dripstone Wall park is in is only open between April and October.
+The Dripstone Wall park is only open between April and October.